Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Numerical Simulation

 \subsection{Mobile Target Localization}

+With P-TDOA, concurrent TDOA estimates can be derived by assigning the same instant to the estimated TDOA models of multiple anchor pairs.
+The target's position is then determined by solving a set of hyperbolic equations, each representing a hyperbolic curve with the foci at the corresponding anchor pairs.
+Numerous algorithms have been developed to solve this problem \cite{chan1994simple,sun2011asymptotically,ghany2019parametric,kravets2024new}.
+Chan \textit{et al.} provide a closed-form solution that approximates the ML estimator under low noise conditions, requiring a minimum of three anchors for localization in 2D scenarios \cite{chan1994simple}.
+Sun \textit{et al.} extend this approach to account for uncertainties in anchor positions \cite{sun2011asymptotically}.
+Additionally, challenging scenarios involving measurement outliers and unfavorable anchor distributions are addressed in \cite{ghany2019parametric} and \cite{kravets2024new}, respectively.

+In this subsection, we employ the algorithm in \cite{chan1994simple} to demonstrate the effectiveness of our method for mobile target localization.
+Other TDOA-based localization techniques can also be directly applied to different scenarios.
+For detailed information on the multilateration algorithm, readers can refer to \cite{chan1994simple}.

-We select two recent sequential TOA-based mobile target localization methods as benchmarks for comparison.
-Their settings and range of utilization are similar to those of our proposed method.
-Mobile targets only need to passively receive signals transmitted by anchors, allowing the system to serve an unlimited number of targets. \begin{itemize} \item \textbf{Benchmark 1} (Closed-Form Joint Localization and Synchronization (CFJLAS)\cite{guo2022new}): An effective mobile target localization method based on sequential TOAs of one-way broadcast signals, which assumes that the mobile target moves at a constant velocity during one frame and jointly estimates the position, velocity and clock parameters together. \item \textbf{Benchmark 2} (Timestamp-Conversion-based Joint Localization and Synchronization (TCJLAS) \cite{sun2024novel}): a novel timestamp-conversion method that employs Lagrange interpolation to convert sequential measurements to concurrent measurements for joint localization and synchronization. \end{itemize}
+We select two recent sequential measurement-based mobile target localization methods as benchmarks for comparison, which have similar problem settings and application scopes to our proposed method. \begin{itemize} \item \textbf{Benchmark 1} (Closed-Form Joint Localization and Synchronization (CFJLAS)\cite{guo2022new}): A closed-form mobile target localization method that uses sequential measurements from one-way broadcast signals.
+It assumes that the mobile target moves at a constant velocity during a frame, and jointly estimates position, velocity, and clock parameters. \item \textbf{Benchmark 2} (Timestamp-Conversion-based Joint Localization and Synchronization (TCJLAS) \cite{sun2024novel}): A method that utilizes timestamp conversion, employing Lagrange interpolation to transform sequential measurements into concurrent measurements for joint localization and synchronization. \end{itemize}

-We also derive the CRLB of localization for comparison.
-If the covariance matrix follows \eqref{eq46}, the derived CRLB is denoted as CRLB1, and if the covariance matrix follows \eqref{eq48}, which utilizes TDOA estimates with the polynomial model, the derived CRLB is denoted as CRLB2.